Exact Analytical Solution of the Driven Qutrit in an Open Quantum System: V and $\Lambda$ Configurations: Acknowledgements

-{\it Acknowledgments} The authors would like to thank Gijs Groeneveld and Mukund Vengalattore for numerous and fruitful discussions. {This work has been supported by the NSF under grants OAC-1740130, CCF-1839232, PHY-1806372, and the AFOSR under grant FA9550-14-1-0287.
-This work was performed, in part, in conjunction with the QSUM program, which is supported by the Engineering and Physical Sciences Research Council grant EP/P01058X/1. }
+We acknowledge useful conversations with Charles Durfee, Daniel Jaschke, Matthew Jones, Nathan Smith, and Gavriil Shchedrin.
+This work was performed in part with support by the NSF under grants OAC-1740130, CCF-1839232, PHY-1806372; and in conjunction with the QSUM program, which is supported by the Engineering and Physical Sciences Research Council grant EP/P01058X/1.